Two police officers, suspect shot in Frederick, Md.

 This story will be updated.

-Dan Morse and Erin Cox contributed to this report.
+Dan Morse, Erin Cox and Justin Jouvenal contributed to this report.

 Allen Etzler, communications manager for Frederick, confirms officer involved shooting.
 At least one officer shot.
 Etzler reiterates no broader threat to the community.
 First report came in at 12:53. pic.twitter.com/QSDSp1ZFs1— Pat Kernan (@PatKernan) February 11, 2022